 At that point, all of North America’s producers of psychoactive cannabis will need to find a new business to be in, just as North America’s cut-flower growers had to do when when out-competed by lower-cost producers in Colombia.

-So: Yes, a global collapse in the price of psychoactive cannabis — a “Global Commoditization Event” — is inevitable.
+So: Yes, a global collapse in the price of psychoactive cannabis — a “Global Cannabis Price Collapse” — is inevitable.